honza-zemlicka/DE2-project/README.md

 * Jan Žemlička

 ## Project description
 This project presents an autonomous robot designed for line following and obstacle avoidance.
-On startup, the robot performs an calibration routine to distinguish between black and white surfaces under current lighting conditions.
-It utilizes a proportional (P) control algorithm to follow the line by adjusting the speed of individual motors based on robot's deviation from the followed path.
+On startup, the robot performs a calibration routine to distinguish between black and white surfaces under current lighting conditions.
+It utilizes a proportional (P) control algorithm to follow the line by adjusting the speed of individual motors based on the robot's deviation from the followed path.

 An ultrasonic sensor continuously measures the distance from obstacles.
-If an object is detected within a threshold distance, the robot initiates a avoidance maneuver to bypass the obstacle and return to the track.
+If an object is detected within a threshold distance, the robot initiates an avoidance maneuver to bypass the obstacle and return to the track.

 Users can configure parameters as control gain and robot speed via remote IR controller.
 The current settings are displayed on an OLED screen.

 The robot’s firmware, written in C, utilizes libraries from the [DE2 AVR course](https://github.com/tomas-fryza/avr-labs) – gpio, oled & twi libraries (+ uart for troubleshooting).
-Additionally, a custom ultrasound library was created to handle sensors initialization & distance calculation.
+Additionally, a custom ultrasound library was created to handle sensor initialization & distance calculation.

 ## [**Video demonstration of our project**](https://youtu.be/tJKh0oyu3Gs?si=n_vKxXadf_YJ9QNw)